WeblateOrg/weblate/docs/admin.rst

 and file mask which files to translate and Weblate automatically fetches the Git and finds all translated files.

+Should the language definition for translation be missing, empty definition is created and named as "cs_CZ (generated)".
+You should adjust the definition and report this back to Weblate authors so that missing language can be included in next release.

 .. note::

     As setup of translation project includes fetching Git repositories, you